sevaske/git-webhook-handler/README.md

 # Git Webhook Handler
 ##### The simple way to automatically update your app using a webhook.
-This script listens to the bitbucket webhook and updates the current brunch of your project.
+This script listens to the bitbucket/github webhook and updates the current brunch of your project.

 ##### What does it do?
 ```